Tellus Primer

 Start by reading the core book descriptions.
 That tells you the physical nature of the races.
 But they don’t exist in a vacuum (which oddly enough, may not exist, but no one knows what is outside of the air bubble called the “Aether”.)
 I digress.

-Fun fact.
 As this is a created world, the races are created races.
 Meaning they came into being, fully formed, and given the tools to survive by the gods (except for certain exceptions).
 They were also created in specific parts of the world, not scattered across the land like seeds.
 This is important because they didn’t evolve, and they have unique homelands, meaning you won’t find all the races everywhere in huge groups.

 What is the monetary system?
-The usual?

 The primary coin in circulation in Westernesse (the human kingdom) is the copper penny (penny is short for Pentacle, which is the symbol on the reverse side).
-There are five common penny faces, those being the wolf, dolphin, hourglass, arm & hammer, and the laughing lady.
+There are five common penny faces, those being the wolf, waterfall, scales, arm & hammer, and the laughing lady.
 Pennies are about half an inch in diameter, one-twentieth of an inch thick, and there are 250 pennies to the pound.

 The next denomination is the silver crown, or “crown”.
 The primary face of the crown is Aelfward Payne, the first governor of Westerness, and the reverse is the royal crown.
 Crowns are an inch across and roughly an eighth of an inch thick.
 There are 25 crowns to the pound.